wasyn2025/keyboard-type/README.md

 ## 🛠️ Features

 - 60-second timer for testing typing speed
-- A basic counter statistic showing WPM, Accuracy, Consistency, and Elapsed time
+- A basic statistic showing WPM, Accuracy, Consistency, and Elapsed time
 - Highlight in red when a letter is typed incorrectly
 - Correctly typed letter will have white highlight otherwise, it will have dimmed highlight.
 - Restart or pause in the middle of a test